mjtamlyn/django-adapters/docs/source/validators.rst

 The main components of validation are instances of :class:`ValidationNode`.
 Each node contains a bit of validation logic that operates on a predefined set of data.
-Multiple nodes can be combined to a :class:`~adapters.validators.ValidationTree` to build more complex validation scenarios.
+Multiple nodes can be combined to a :class:`~adapters.validation.ValidationTree` to build more complex validation scenarios.

 Example: User Validation